Admissions Process & Requirements

 Once my application is complete, how long will it take for me to hear back from Feinberg about an interview decision?

 Application review time varies from applicant to applicant.
-Interview invitations are released on a rolling basis from August through mid-January of the application cycle.
+Interview invitations are released on a rolling basis from August through early February of the application cycle.

 How will I receive notification of my application status for Northwestern Feinberg School of Medicine?